EQAR/deqar-docs/docs/quick_start_guide.md

 >
 > - You should also analyse DEQAR’s institutional list to ensure that institutions evaluated/accredited by your agency are already present in the system.
 The institution list can be found on the EQAR Admin Interface at: [https://admin.deqar.eu/institutions](https://admin.deqar.eu/institutions)
 >
->     _Note: the base institution list has been taken from the European Tertiary Education Register (ETER/OrgReg; [https://risis-eter.orgreg.joanneum.at/about/intro](https://risis-eter.orgreg.joanneum.at/about/intro))._
+>     _Note: the base institution list is synchronised daily with the [Register of Public Sector Organisations (OrgReg)](https://www.risis2.eu/registers-orgreg/) and the [European Tertiary Education Register (ETER)](https://eter-project.com/), which cover a large number of European countries._
 >
 >     _If institutions are missing from the list, please contact the EQAR secretariat: [deqar@eqar.eu](mailto:deqar@eqar.eu) to arrange for the data to be imported.
 For details, see [Institution Data](institution_data.md)._